The Australian Digital Marketing Strategy Guide 2021

 Time To Make It Happen

-There are two things we’re sure of in 2020.
+There are two things we’re sure of in 2021.
 Firstly, change will be ever-present.
 Secondly, for all this change a lot of things will remain the same.
 This is particularly true of the core elements of good marketing.
 These will not change.
-Right message, right place, right time will continue to be critical to your marketing success.
+Right message, right place and right time will continue to be critical to your marketing success.

-Well-executed email marketing and nurturing will continue to drive sales and engagement.
+In 2021, well-executed email marketing and nurturing will continue to drive sales and engagement.
 Search efforts, both paid and organic, will be crucial to siphoning off traffic of the highest intent.
-Social channels like Instagram, Facebook and LinkedIn will continue to allow you to build targeted audiences and prospect for high-quality traffic.
+Social channels like Instagram, Facebook and LinkedIn will continue to allow you to build targeted audiences and prospect for high quality traffic.

 Get a free Rocket digital marketing